joshmreesjones/algorithms/book-problems/cracking-the-coding-interview/README.md

 2. Design an algorithm.
 3. Write pseudocode.
 4. Write real code.
-5. See if we can make it faster.
+5. See if we can make it faster, smaller, or cleaner.
 6. Test code.
 7. Postmortem.

+Strategies:

+- Examplify
+- Pattern matching
+- Simplify and generalize
+- Base case and build
+- Data structure brainstorm